-A number of marketing/education resources are available on the www.cfcmfoundation.org website.
-These are all downloadable and shareable.
+Along with our new video, which can be viewed by clicking HERE (if reading online), a number of marketing/education resources are available on the www.cfcmfoundation.org website.
+These were all updated for the "Live Here.
+Give Here" initiative and are downloadable and shareable.
 A single PDF of all the key documents is attached to this report.
-Each one gives more information about what CFCM offers and how.
+Each document gives more information about what CFCM offers and how we do what we do to provide revenue to charitable services.